 Most modern CRM software can even send photos, and videos allowing more detailed information to be shared easily.
 This can help if your business works with tradesmen.
 Any issues can be flagged up and, more importantly, seen quickly so they can be dealt with.

-🚀 Our tip: Choose a CRM system that gives you the most communication options.
+🚀 Our tip: Choose a CRM vendor that gives you the most communication options.
 They may not be something you need right now, but down the line, they could be essential.

 Sales forecasting is essential in business.
 If you don’t understand how much revenue you could generate as well as how this may fluctuate based on your current client base, then you could be heading for a fall.